 Enterprise teams evaluating MCP gateways typically prioritize:

-• Compliance readiness: Meeting SOC 2 and GDPR audit requirements
+- Compliance readiness: Meeting SOC 2, HIPAA, and GDPR audit requirements

-• Cost predictability: Understanding pricing tied to users or usage before deployment
+- Cost predictability: Understanding pricing tied to users, usage, or enterprise agreements before deployment

 Research on AI agent governance reinforces the importance of centralized policy enforcement and auditability when organizations deploy AI systems at scale.
 This architectural principle informs modern MCP gateway design.